 Have you applied your evidential standard consistently?

-Be honest about whether the standard was applied to the God question — or whether the conclusion was decided first.
+Ask whether the same standard was applied to the God question, or whether the conclusion arrived first.